globalizejs/globalize/README.md

 on jQuery.cultures, then 'es' is the next highest priority with 0.5, etc. If none of these match, just like with the array syntax, the search starts over and the same rules are applied to the corresponding neutral language culture for each.
-If still none match, the default 'en' culture is used.
+If still none match, the neutral English culture "en" is used.
 </p>

 <a name="find"></a>